forestgrape/coronavirus/index.md

     - Outdoor and indoor: for close range face-to-face contact/talking.
     - In indoor places where susceptible or infectious people can be.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.

     Ideally masks are as comfortable so one doesn't mind wearing them.
 In some situations a dense mask with a good fit is necessary: e.g. hospitals and indoor with very dry air.
 Generally any clean mask protects better than no mask.
+Nevertheless if symptomatic staying home or at least at of crowds is crucial, since masks may reduce spread but do not prevent it.
+The same is true for all other prevention measures such as distancing and hygiene, they reduce but do not prevent spread.

     Masks can be reused if [cleaned](./monitor_and_control.md#mask-reuse-and-cleaning) regularly.
 From time to time it should changed or washed thoroughly - there's more than Sars-CoV-2, that's not to forget!